ogewan/direction.js/README.md

 `count()` - gets the total amount of slides

+`data(index)` - gets information about the slide at index, such as name and url, defaults to current page.

 `scroll()` - gets/sets the status of the auto scroll.
-To auto scroll to the top of the page on slide change, set to true,.
+To auto scroll to the top of the page on slide change, set to true.
 To disable, set it to false.
 It is true by default

 `scrollTo(place,time)` - scroll to place in given time (milliseconds)
 * if no arguments are given, it scrolls to the top left (0,0) in default time